Personal Health Budgets

 • Employing Personal Assistants (PAs)

-Please be advised that this list is not extensive and can be discussed further with your case coordinator.
+This list is not extensive and can be discussed further with your case manager.

 What can’t you spend your personal health budget on?